Posted on June 25, 2017 at 13:48 PM

 Diébédo Francis Kéré is an award-winning architect from Gando, Burkina Faso.
-He was recently commissioned to design the Serpentine Pavilion 2017.
-His design features a bold, innovative structure that brings his characteristic sense of light and life to the lawns of Kensington Gardens.
+His design features a bold, innovative structure that brings a sense of light and life to the lawns of Kensington Gardens.

 The design works well with all weathers.
 On sunny days people can sit in the open air courtyard in the centre.
 When it rains, an oculus (a round or eye-like opening or design) funnels any water that collects on the roof into a waterfall effect, before it goes through a drainage system in the floor for later use in irrigating the park.
 Shadows are clearly seen during the day by the wooden structure and at night the walls twinkle as the the light shines through the slashed wood.

 I only got to see this structure in the very bright summer sunlight but I have seen photos of the effect with the rain and at night and it looks amazing.

 I wonder what will be commissioned next year.
 I will report back!